alfonsohdez08/cod-weapons-randomizer/README.md

 # Call of Duty Loadout Randomizer (MW & WZ)

 An app that randomizes a Call of Duty Modern Warfare (2019) and Call of Duty Warzone loadout.
+Application is already hosted [here](https://festive-almeida-fd2818.netlify.app/).

 ## Where the data come from?